 "We try to live by the following steps and ensure we are kind to ourselves and the kids.
 It can feel a lot like jetlag, try and take a nap where possible.

-I keep my son, who is a little older, in the same routine on the day of the change.
-He is aware of what is going on and can fall asleep with the sun still shining outside.
+I keep my son, who is a little older, in the same routine when the clock goes forward.
+He is aware of what is going on and can fall asleep once we've completed our nightly routine.
 His internal schedule works itself out within a day or two.
-We find the kids are always ready for bed from the endless outdoor adventures they're on.
+We find the kids are always ready for bed from the endless adventures they're on.

-At this time of year, my 5-year-old sleeps in his 0.2 TOG Pyjamas, in his big bed with blankets.
-Seb loves getting into his Pyjamas and snuggling up with a book before lights out.
-Our little girl switches between a few styles; however, for now, she is in her 1.0 TOG Sleep Suit Bag.
-We also put Emme in her 0.2 TOG Long Sleeve Layers, the organic fibres are ideal for her sensitive skin, and the 0.2 TOG keeps her nice and warm during the tran-seasonal weather."
+Our little girl switches between a few styles; however, for now, she is in her fave PJs or the Long Sleeve PJs on cooler nights.
+The organic fibers are ideal for her sensitive skin, and the 1.0 TOG keeps her nice and warm during the tran-seasonal weather."

-"I will put my daughter down 30 minutes earlier than usual on Saturday, 3 October; I hope her internal schedule works itself out within a day or two.
-If not, we will get her routine back to on track within the week.
+"I will put Finn down 30 minutes later than usual on Saturday, 2 October.
+I hope his internal schedule works itself out within a day or two.
+If not, we will get his routine back on track within the week.
 We can read a few extra books and have a few more cuddles.
 Bliss.

 Remember, what's going to work with each family is entirely different.
 You may want to introduce some calming activities or quiet time before bed, dim the lights and make it clear bedtime is coming.
 The good news, within a week or two, baby, toddler, and you will adjust to the time change naturally."